OMIndependent/quswan/src/liveblogs/alundra/al6.md

 I go back to Jess's house, and he mentions more of the religious history of Inoa, saying that the king ordered that any idols to the gods were to be destroyed.
 The Northern Palace was also sunk and it was five years ago that that happened, Jess says.

-Jess is now inspired by Olen's soul to make weapons again, and he makes a Mining Bomb.
+Jess is now inspired by Olen's soul to make weapons again, and he makes a **Mining Bomb**.
 Then he says it's too dangerous for me and goes to the Coal Mine alone to see if it isn't.

 I take the Mining Bomb anyway, save my progress, and head to the mine.